Rheumatoid Arthritis Treatment

 - Heal Soothe – Systemic Enzyme Blend that Stops The Pain from Damaged Joint Tissues and breaks up sediment that accumulates in your joint can cause stiffness and pain.

 - Turmeric Extract (#1 anti-inflammatory herb that can help with pain and inflammation naturally.
 Also try adding Omega-3 Oils, they work really well together.

 - Cannabinoids (These natural cannabis extracts can help heal your Rheumatoid Arthritis on whole body level.
 They are anti-inflammatory, immune system stabilizing, cancer preventing and treating, as well as a proven natural pain reliever).

-- HA Advanced Joint Formula. – Powerful Joint Rebuilding and Protective Herbal Blend with Hyaluronic Acid for Joints, Biocell Collagen II with Chondroitin and 5-Loxin.
+- Extreme Flex Joint Formula. – Powerful Joint Rebuilding and Protective Herbal Blend with Hyaluronic Acid for Joints, Biocell Collagen II with Chondroitin and 5-Loxin.
 Provides lost joint fluid for proper cushioning and flexibility, advanced joint collagen to resurface worn or damaged cartilage and 5 Loxin to inhibit the COX-2 inflammatory response and give you real pain relief.